Litchborough Gardening Club 2017 calendar:

 Those who do remember English elms miss the beauty and majesty of these wonderful trees that have been immortalised in the centuries-old works of landscape artists such as Constable.
 We have been told that there were many elms around Litchborough and the Gardening Club is very keen for the village once again to enjoy their presence.

 A nursery in Essex has a small stock of trees that did not succumb to the disease and over the last three decades or so they have been propagating stock for sale.
-The club will be fundraising to buy a young tree and with the permission and assistance of other groups in the village, we are hoping to be able to plant the first one later this year.
+The Gardening Club has planted its first (hopefully) disease-resistant English Elm tree in the village and will be planting a second this autumn.